 I had Pain in my shoulder, but I didn’t worry about it.
-Six months passed by with that pain, and then I consulted a doctor and came to know that it was cancer.
+Six months passed with that Pain, and then I consulted a doctor and learned it was cancer.

 I could not raise my right hand and had restricted movements, but I didn’t take it seriously because I was working in a foreign country.
-I consulted a few doctors there, and they gave me Pain killers for this, but they only had a temporary effect on my Pain.
-Later, I started having swelling in my hand, so I came back to India.
-I went to Mahatma Gandhi hospital and got my CT scan and MRI done.
-The doctor said it looks serious, so we need to go for a Biopsy and two more tests.
-When the reports came, it got confirmed that I had bone cancer.
+I consulted a few doctors there, and they gave me Painkillers for this, but they only temporarily affected my Pain.
+Later, I started swelling in my hand, so I returned to India.
+I went to Mahatma Gandhi Hospital and got my CT scan and MRI done.
+The doctor said it looked serious, so we must undergo a Biopsy and two more tests.
+When the reports came, it was confirmed that I had bone cancer.

 I was kept away from this news for ten days.
-Everyone told me that it’s just a cyst, but then I googled my Biopsy reports and came to know that I had bone cancer.
-Initially, I got scared, but as it is said that time heals everything, so with time, I started accepting it and got ready for the fight.
+Everyone told me it was just a cyst, but then I Googled my Biopsy reports and learned that I had bone cancer.
+Initially, I got scared, but as it is said, time heals everything, so with time, I started accepting it and got ready for the fight.

 Bone Cancer Treatment

 I was asked to take Chemotherapy for 2-3 months and then go for Surgery.
 But because of the lockdown, my Surgery got delayed.
 But now, I have finally got my Surgery done.
 My radiation is going on, and I still have to go for nine more chemotherapies.

 I lost my hair, but it has started to grow back now.
 I am not scared of anything, and I do not have many side effects.
 Still, I sometimes feel nauseated after Chemotherapy and cannot eat food for 2-3 days after the Chemotherapy session, but I am dealing with everything very positively.
 I do not eat outside or junk food and eat only homemade food.